Extreme weather: Casualties

 The death toll from natural disasters has declined over 90 percent since the 1920s, according to the International Disaster Database, even as the total human population on Earth quadrupled, and temperatures rose 1.3 °C. In the 1920s, 5.4 million people died from natural disasters while in the 2010s, just 400,000 did.

 The most dramatic and rapid declines in deaths from extreme weather events have taken place in south Asia.
 Where a tropical cyclone in 1991 in Bangladesh killed 135,000 people, and a 1970 cyclone killed 300,000, the similarly-sized Cyclone Ampham, which struck India and Bangladesh in 2020, killed just 120 people in total.

 On July 23, 2020, Munich Re announced that the 2,900 total global deaths from natural disasters for the first half of 2020 were a record-low, and "much lower than the average figures for both the last 30 years and the last 10 years."

-A 2021 study found that 9.4% of global deaths between 2000 and 2019 – ~5 million annually – can be attributed to extreme temperature with cold-related ones making up the larger share and decreasing and heat-related ones making up ~0.91% and increasing.
+A 2021 study found that 9.4% of global deaths between 2000 and 2019, ~5 million annually, can be attributed to extreme temperatures, with cold-related deaths making up 8.5% and decreasing, and heat-related deaths making up 0.9% and increasing.

-A 2023 study published in The Lancet Planetary Health estimates that extreme cold events contributed to over 200,000 excess deaths and extreme heat events contributed to over 20,000 excess deaths in European urban areas between 2000 and 2019.'
+A 2023 study published in The Lancet Planetary Health estimates that extreme cold events contributed to over 130,000 excess deaths annually and extreme heat events contributed to over 13,000 excess deaths annually in European urban areas between 2000 and 2019.

+Agriculture

+Extreme weather events destroy crops through multiple mechanisms, including physical damage from hail, wind and flooding, as well as physiological stress from temperature extremes and moisture deficits.
+One global study of cereal production between 1964 and 2007 found that a drought and extreme heat lowered national cereal production by 10%.
+The study also found that a drought impacted both the harvested area yields while extreme head by itself only reduced yield.
+These primary impacts often trigger secondary effects such as increased pest and disease pressure in weakened plants, creating cascading consequences that extend beyond the initial damage.
+For instance, increased humidity resulting from flooding can create favorable conditions for fungal pathogens, while stressed plants may exhibit compromised immune responses.
+Livestock systems experience similar multifaceted impacts, including direct mortality from extreme weather, heat stress.